 As a rough guide, use the 25% rule.
 Take your selling price and divide it by 4.

 - 25% goes to your CoGS (landed cost Stateside).

 - 25% goes to advertising (needed to be competitive).

 - 25% profit margin (what you get to keep).

 There’s no question that Amazon definitely makes it easy to start an online business.
-FBA is a great initiative to reduce the headaches most e-commerce sellers face and in most cases, reduce the cost of running a business.
+FBA is a great initiative to reduce the headaches most e-commerce sellers face and, in most cases, reduce the cost of running a business.

 Not to mention handing over the customer service to someone else, all from being located in a different time zone.

-FBA is definitely a way to gain your customer’s trust, partner with a retail giant, and still be competitive enough to be the number one spot on page one.
+FBA, with its fast and free shipping, is definitely a way to gain your customer’s trust, partner with a retail giant, and still be competitive enough to be the number one spot on page one.

 Tell me in the comments below if you’re using FBA!
 How are you finding it?

 It’s time to be the pilot of your life and not just the passenger.